- Normal precautions

-- Bring your full Irish driving license and carry it with you – this is compulsory for drivers for all drivers in Australia
+- Bring your full Irish driving license and carry it with you – this is compulsory for all drivers in Australia

 - Make sure you have adequate and appropriate insurance on your vehicle, especially if it’s borrowed.
 Some ‘open’ Australian insurance policies carry age restrictions and may cover only certain drivers

 - Be aware of Australia’s traffic laws, such as speed limits, which are generally lower than in Ireland; and street parking, which is strictly regulated.
 These laws are strictly enforced and hefty on-the-spot fines are applied

 Driver fatigue is a major cause of death on Australian roads.
 Always carry water and take rest breaks every two hours while driving long distances.